AsifAlFaisal/cov2-drug-discovery-demo/README.md

 ## Computational Drug Discovery for SARS-COV-2 using Cov2GEN
 *NOTE: This repository is created only for experimental purpose to see whether Graph Neural Net (GNN) is a good choice for drug discovery.
 DO NOT TAKE definitive decision based on these findings.*

 **I'm an Electrical Engineer who happens to have an Masters Degree on Information Technology.
 I don't have expert domain knowledge in the fields of Pharmacology or Molecular biology or Chemoinformatics.
-However, I do have an immense interest to expand my knowledge on any one of these magnificent fields from a computational perspective.
+However, I do have immense interest to expand my knowledge on any one of these magnificent fields from a computational perspective.
 Before moving onto the following sections, I apologize in advance if I made any noob mistakes below.
 Thank you!
 Happy Reading!**

 python version: 3.9.x